 The three games intended for this exhibit, Design Station, Some Assembly Required, and Business as Usual, have environments set in the offices of a design firm, the floor of a manufacturing plant, and a marketing office, respectively.
-Each of the games follows a common structure: the player is greeted by an avatar representing an employee of the environment, who introduces the setting and explains in general the type of work that is carried out in that environment.
-The host avatar then explains to the user that the host will need the player's help in completing a task in the environment, and explains how the task at hand is to be executed.
+Each of the games follows a common structure: the player is greeted by an avatar representing an employee of the environment, who introduces the setting and explains in general the type of work that is engaged in that environment.
+The host avatar then explains to the user that the host will need the player's help in completing a task in the environment, and explains how the task is to be executed.

-Figure 2.
-Opening screens shots from the three games.
+Figure 2: Opening screen from the Design Game.

 Upon completion of the in-game tasks, the user's performance is rated and he or she is given detailed feedback about the basis for his or her score.
 An assessment of the user's comprehension of concepts and terminology presented in the exhibit is incorporated into the game under the guise of a bonus quiz.
-Transparently to the user, the game is anonymously recording his or her in-game actions for later analysis to aid in the assessment of the exhibit.
+Unbeknownst to the user, the game is anonymously recording his or her in-game actions for later analysis to aid in the assessment of the exhibit.